cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Diagnostic notation syntax is based on JSON, with extensions for representing CBOR constructs such as binary data and tags.
-[^abs2-]

-[^abs2-]: (Standardizing this together with the actual interchange format does
-    not serve to create another interchange format, but enables the use of a shared diagnostic notation in tools for and in documents about CBOR.)
+Standardizing EDN in addition to the actual binary interchange format CBOR does not serve to create a competing interchange format, but enables the use of a shared diagnostic notation in tools for and in documents about CBOR.
+Between components of the limited domain of development and diagnostic tools for CBOR, document generation systems, continuous integration (CI) environments, configuration files, and user interfaces for viewing and editing for all these, EDN is often "interchanged" and therefore merits a specification that facilitates interoperability within this domain as well as reliable translation to and from CBOR.

 ​[^abs3a-]
 {{RFC8949}}, obsoleting {{Section 8 of RFC8949@-cbor}}, and